phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 \end{aligned}
 $$

-I omit rest of the rules, they are simple t

 The rules resemble the structure of *non-commutative intuitionistic linear logic*, if you are into such stuff.
 Not only you have to use everything exactly once, you have to use in order;
 there aren't any substructural rules, no weakening, no contraction and even no exchange.
+I omit the rest of the rules, look them up (and think how rules for Kleene star would look like).

 It's wise to define smart versions of constructors, which would simplify regular expressions as they are created.